Task-Distributionally Robust Data-Free Meta-Learning: Experiments

 \subsection{Ablation Studies}

-\textbf{Effect of each component.}\ \cref{tab:ablation} analyzes the effectiveness of each component\footnote{If no otherwise specified, experiments in \cref{sec:ablation} are conducted on CIFAR-FS for 5-way learning using SPAN-ProtoNet.}.
-The ``\underline{V}anilla'' (V) approach, which utilizes pseudo tasks synthesized from models without a memory buffer, exhibits significant performance degradation due to the TDS issue.
-Merely incorporating a \underline{M}emory buffer (M) into the framework does not yield substantial benefits.
-This limited impact is attributed to the insufficient diversity in task distribution, which fails to adequately prepare the meta-learner for generalizing to unseen tasks.
-The addition of task \underline{I}nterpolation (I) results in significantly higher peak performance and reduced variation.
-This improvement underscores the pivotal role of the interpolation mechanism in enhancing robustness and boosting generalization capabilities.
-Implementing \underline{S}oft-label (denoted as S) supervision from pre-trained models (\cref{eq:ltask}) further enhances the framework's performance.
+\textbf{Effect of each component.}\ \cref{tab:ablation} analyzes the effectiveness of each component evaluated on CIFARF-FS with trustworthy models.
+The ``\underline{V}anilla'' (V) approach, which utilizes synthetic tasks without a memory buffer, exhibits significant performance degradation due to the TDS issue.
+Solely incorporating a \underline{M}emory buffer (M) does not yield satisfactory benefits due to the inherent sparse task sampling bottleneck discussed in \cref{sec:related}.
+The addition of task \underline{I}nterpolation (I) results in significantly higher BEST and LAST performance.
+Utilizing \underline{S}oft-label (S) supervision from pre-trained models (\cref{eq:ltask}) further enhances the framework's performance.
 With all components, we achieve the best with a boosting improvement, demonstrating the effectiveness of the joint schema.

-\textbf{Variants of task interpolation.}\ As shown in \cref{tab:interpolation}, solely using \textit{mixup} is suboptimal because tasks interpolated by \textit{mixup} tend to be more ``difficult'' compared with \textit{combination}, making them less effective for meta-training purposes.
-We adopt a hybrid strategy that applies different interpolation methods with varying probabilities, which ensures a more diverse task distribution spanning a broader range of difficulty levels, thereby enhancing the overall generalization.
-T-SNE visualizations of pseudo tasks in \cref{app:addtionalexperiments} corroborate our findings and offer a deeper understanding of how different interpolation strategies influence task difficulty and diversity.

-\textbf{Effect of the budgets of memory buffer.}\ \cref{tab:buffer} shows the effect of the memory buffer size.
-With the incorporation of task interpolation, our framework can achieve a diverse and stable task distribution even when constrained by limited memory budgets.
-This suggests that the memory buffer's effectiveness is not solely dependent on its size but also on how the memory is utilized.
-The ability to maintain performance with limited memory buffers highlights the real-world applicability of our framework.

-\textbf{Effect of the number of pre-trained models.}\ The effect of varying the number of pre-trained models on our method (SPAN), as well as on RANDOM and AVERAGE baselines, is detailed in \cref{tab:modelnumber}.
-We observed that within a certain range, an increase in the number of pre-trained models positively impacts SPAN's performance.
-This suggests that SPAN effectively leverages additional models to enhance its learning capability.
-However, adding more models damages AVERAGE.
-The reason why AVERAGE even performs worse than RANDOM is that each pre-trained model trains on different tasks, thus lacking precise correspondence in parameter space.
-The poor performance of AVERAGE also highlights the challenges when utilizing a large volume of models for practical applications.

-\textbf{Time measure.}\ \cref{tab:time} illustrates the minimal increase in computational time resulting from the integration of AMS.
-This efficiency is primarily attributable to the rapid computation of rewards and the straightforward policy optimization on reliability scores.